egap/methods-guides/latex-guide/latex-guide.md

 ## Linters?

-A linter is a program that analyzes your text (sometimes in realtime, as you write it).
-When your mis-spelled words are highlighted in your email client, you are seeing the results of a linter alerting you to improve your text.
+A linter is a program that analyzes your text (sometimes in real-time, as you write it).
+When your misspelled words are highlighted in your email client, you are seeing the results of a linter alerting you to improve your text.
 Linters are also used in programming --- catching code errors before running the code, by alerting you to unmatched parentheses or missing semi-colons.